Education

 Vera Regitz Zagrosek

-In 2019, Vera Regitz Zagrosek, a pioneer in Gender Medicine and founder of the Gender Institute at Charité in Berlin has joined the University of Zurich in 2019 Anna Fischer Dückelmann visiting professor.
-Currently, Vera is a visiting professor and advisor of the Vice President Medicine of the University of Zurich.
-Vera helps to implement Gender Medicine into the medical curriculum of the University of Zurich and in Switzerland and is actively involved in research projects of our group.
-In 2022 Vera was awarded the honorary doctorate (Ehrendoktorwürde) of the University of Zurich for her pioneering work and outstanding achievements in the field of Gender Medicine.
+In 2019, Vera Regitz-Zagrosek, a pioneer in gender medicine and founder of the Gender Institute at Charité in Berlin, joined the University of Zurich as the Anna Fischer-Dückelmann Visiting Professor.
+Since then, she has continued as a visiting professor and advisor to the Vice President Medicine, supporting the integration of gender medicine into the medical curriculum at the University of Zurich and across Switzerland.
+Vera is also actively involved in research projects within our group.
+In 2022, she was awarded an honorary doctorate from the University of Zurich in recognition of her pioneering work and outstanding contributions to the field of gender medicine.

 Master students and doctoral students